23 February 2024

 coordinated at national level or higher, rules need to be established in the Guidance

+Document.
 We cannot rely only on local authorities alone.
 This would risk resulting in

 different methodologies being used and arbitrary decision at local level.
 The Guidance